rlancaste/Astro-Dev/README.md

 # Running the Craft Packaging Scripts
 To Package and Distribute KStars, StellarSolverTester, StellarBatchSolver or INDIWebManagerApp, the craft packaging scripts can be used to generate a dmg.
 There are options in each script for versions, verbosity, and which programs to rebuild before packaging.
-Note that this makes use of the USE_QT5 option to determine which craft scripts to run and which package to make.
 Craft must be set up before running these scripts.
 1. [package-KStars.sh](scripts/craft/package-KStars.sh)
 2. [package-StellarSolverTester.sh](scripts/craft/package-StellarSolverTester.sh)
 3. [package-StellarBatchSolver.sh](scripts/craft/package-StellarBatchSolver.sh)